 - chest pain

-- coughing up large amounts of mucus daily
+- coughing up large amounts of thick mucus every day

 - weight loss